wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/analyze-your-microsoft-365-employee-data-use-microsoft-viva-insights/includes/4-configure-microsoft-viva-insights.md

 You can set the following privacy settings for the employees in the analysis population:

  -  **Minimum group size**.
 This setting suppresses data for groups that are smaller than the specified value (the smallest value permitted is five).
-This setting is applied to your application immediately and also applies retroactively.<br>
+This setting is applied to your application immediately and also applies retroactively.
  -  **Hash subject lines**.
 This setting determines whether subject lines are excluded from meeting-query results.
 This setting also has a word-cloud feature in the Meeting Exclusion wizard.
-Like minimum group size, this setting applies immediately and also retroactively.<br>
+Like minimum group size, this setting applies immediately and also retroactively.
  -  **Processing exclusions (domains, email addresses, and subject lines)**.
 Any activity that involves the excluded criteria isn't processed or measured as part of your data.
 These settings reduce the amount of collaboration data that's processed from employees.
-By doing so, it results in a reduced dataset available for analysis.<br><br>For example, let's assume you exclude sarah@contoso.com.
-By doing so, any collaboration with this email address (either as the sender, receiver, or meeting attendee) won't be processed or measured.<br><br>These exclusions apply to new data processed during the next data refresh and don't affect historical data.
+By doing so, it results in a reduced dataset available for analysis.

+    For example, if you exclude sarah@contoso.com, any collaboration with this email address (either as the sender, receiver, or meeting attendee) won't be processed or measured.

+    These exclusions apply to new data processed during the next data refresh and don't affect historical data.

 ### Example scenario - Configuring settings for Microsoft Viva Insights